manojahs/DSA-LInkedList/README.md

 Blocks the sequential Memory starts with first element with 0 index

 Limitations of an array
-Array stored only same datatype values
+1)Array stored only same datatype values
-Array is having fixed amount of size it cannot be changed
+2)Array is having fixed amount of size it cannot be changed

 Linked List
 -------------
-Linked list is a collection of elements where each elements represented as Node Node is the computer location in the memory it contains like data and Link
+1)Linked list is a collection of elements where each elements represented as Node 2)Node is the computer location in the memory it contains like data and Link 3)Link which stored the address of another Node